TheHelpfulHelper/UDON-Collection/THH_StringEvents/README.md

 **THH_StringEvents v1.2**

+*WARNING*: This is very outdated, it should not be used in production, but only as code example.

 Purpose: Sending parameterized events over the network.
 Very experimental!<br/>
 Complexity Level: Very High/Expert (Not intended for production, just a fun project to look at some advanced stuff)